mbonig/secret/README.md

 * Changes to the shape and values of the secret in IaC do not affect fields and values that were not changed in IaC.
 * Changes made to the value of the secret through an outside process are retained unless explicitly changed through IaC.

+> [!WARNING]
+> If you have an existing aws-cdk-lib/aws_secretsmanager.Secret, you can replace it with this new construct.
+However,
+> when you update your stack the existing value will be completely wiped out and re-created using the new construct.
+> Make a backup of your secret before using this new construct on an existing secret.

 ## Usage